- The Risk Management Society (RIMS)

 Warren A. Koshofer

-Warren Koshofer handles commercial litigation matters including mass and toxic tort, product manufacturing and liability, insurance, environmental, real estate, construction and contract disputes.
-He regularly represents clients ranging from Fortune 100 companies to partnerships to high profile individuals, at state and federal trial and appellate court levels, as well as before administrative law courts, regulatory agencies, and in alternative dispute resolution forums across the country.
+Warren represents clients—including Fortune 100 companies, partnerships, and high- profile individuals—at the state and federal trial and appellate court levels, as well as before administrative law courts, regulatory agencies, and in alternative dispute resolution forums across the country.

-Mr. Koshofer is recognized by Martindale-Hubbell as an AV (Preeminent) peer-rated attorney, the highest possible Martindale attorney rating for legal ability and professional ethics.
-He has also been named to the list of Southern California Super Lawyers and has been recognized in the Marquis’ “Who’s Who in Law.”
+Over the years, Warren has been recognized by Martindale-Hubbell as an AV (Preeminent) peer-rated attorney, the highest possible Martindale attorney rating for legal ability and professional ethics and has been named to the list of Super Lawyers and in the Marquis’ “Who’s Who in Law.”

 CERCLA Defense: Represented a global insurance company in prosecuting a CERCLA contribution action against the United States Department of Defense pertaining to perchlorate contamination at a former ammunition manufacturing site.
 After aggressive litigation in federal court, the case settled in a favorable manner.